 Since shortly after his assault of a 19-year-old in 2008, Lepley tried to get re-elected for his commissioner’s seat but lost massively against newcomer Crystal Williams.
 He knew he’d never be elected again, so he easily persuaded his very capable wife to run for mayor while he worked background in the form of DCC.

-Success was born when Bradley overwhelmingly won the election.
-Lepley was happy or as happy as a bully can be, and DCC faded into the background, occasionally rearing its ugly head whilst residents called to ask me, again and again, “Who are these people?“
+Success was born when Bradley overwhelmingly won the election and DCC faded into the background, occasionally rearing its disquieted head whilst residents called to ask me, again and again, “Who are these people?“

 In short, DCC is John Lepley and John Lepley is DCC.
 That’s it.

-Because he possesses an “I’m always right” attitude, he is likewise incapable of humility.
-His attitude towards being found guilty in his 2008 case is evidence of that.
-He’s apparently incapable of admitting when he’s wrong, has referred to himself in public as part of the “witness protection program,” and, true as my mom is Hispanic (and she is), he fancies himself “a secret agent man.”
+In addition to being both racist and misogynist, Lepley’s arrogantly incapable of admitting when he’s wrong, has referred to himself in public as part of the “witness protection program,” and, true as my mom is Hispanic (and she is), he fancies himself “a secret agent man.”

 Seriously!
-He’s been heard to say those exact words on several occasions.
+He’s been heard to say those exact words at parties of people.
 It perfectly explains why he hides his identity behind the acronym DCC.